a man profile

 Can mucus damage ears?

 If left untreated, a build-up of mucus can affect hearing and potentially lead to ear infections or pressure-related issues.
-Prompt management helps prevent long-term complications.
+Prompt treatment helps prevent long-term complications.

 What is the best decongestant for ears?